dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 <br>

 * `Conflict` - `Declined`: HttpCode `HttpCode 409`.<br>
-The validation of the message was successful, but the payout is **Declined** due to business rules.
+The validation of the message was successful, but the Payout is **Declined** due to business rules.

 **Response body**
 ```json